G-dH/overview-feature-pack/README.md

 ## Buy me a coffee
 If you like my extensions and want to keep me motivated, you can also buy me a coffee:
 [buymeacoffee.com/georgdh](https://buymeacoffee.com/georgdh)

-## Changelog

-### v2 (not yet released)

-**Added:**
-- App Grid sorting and content options
-- Option to always show full app names in the App Grid
-- Highlight app windows on Dash icon hover now switches workspace automaticaly and adds options to highlight windows by showing their titles or this plus decreasing other windows opacity.
-- Option to show workspace *index / index + workspace name / index + current app name* when mouse pointer hovers over a workspace thumbnail in the overview.